izatwin/eventor/tests/Sprint_2_Test_Cases.md

 #### Test 8.1: Verify Post Visibility and Order on User's Profile
 1. Log in to any valid account.
 2. Navigate to your personal profile page.
-3. Create multiple posts with varying timestamps.
+3. Create multiple posts on your profile.
 4. Log out and log in with another valid account.
 5. Navigate to the original account's profile.
 6. Verify that all posts are visible on the profile.